francoisdevlin/devlinsf-clojure-utils/docs/map-utils.markdown

 We'll see proj in action better when we get to the section on joins

+#marshall-hashmap
+This is designed to aid in transforming a list into a hash-map.
+Typically a list of pairs need a minor transformation to become a hash-map.
+###Signature

+	(marshall-hashmap coll)
+ 	(marshall-hashmap coll key-fn)
+ 	(marshall-hashmap coll key-fn val-fn) (marshall-hashmap coll key-fn val-fn merge-fn)

+This is a function designed to marsh a hash-map from a collection.
+Very handy to combine with a parser.
+The defaults are

+	key-fn: first
+	val-fn: second
+	merge-fn: merge-like

+They are progressively replaced as the arity increases.

+###Usage
+TO DO: Add an example

 #Altering a map
 All the higher order functions in clojure accept and return a seq.
 It is common to transform the resulting seq into a hash map.
 These are a few functions that do this for you automatically.